Scenes from Awajima

 Scenes from Awajima (淡島百景, Awajima Hyakkei) is a Japanese manga series written and illustrated by Takako Shimura.
 The series was serialized on Ohta Publishing's PocoPoco website from June 2011 to 2016, and it moved to the Ohta Web Comic website, where it was serialized from July 2016 to March 2024.
 It was compiled into five tankōbon volumes from April 2015 to May 2024.
-An anime television series adaptation produced by Madhouse is set to premiere in April 2026.
+An anime television series adaptation produced by Madhouse aired from April to June 2026.

+Plot

+A coming-of-age story following the experiences of several girls at the acclaimed Awajima Opera School across years and decades, who hope to make their stage debuts.
+Their school experiences are filled with a mix of admiration, competition, growing friendship, and jealousy of each other's skills.